pyOpenSci/handbook/governance/structure.md

 In the early stages of the organization's development, the Executive Director will take on other responsibilities including:

-* Managing the community in Slack and on social media
+* Managing the community in Slack and on social media.
-* Serving as the defacto Software Peer Review Lead (below) until that position is funded.
+* Serving as the de facto Software Peer Review Lead (below).

 :::{todo}